Lists of atheists

-Atheism is, in a broad sense, the lack of belief in the existence of deities.
+Atheism, in the broadest sense, is an absence of belief in the existence of deities.
 In a narrower sense, atheism is simply the absence of belief that any deities exist.
 This is a compilation of the various lists of atheists with articles on Wikipedia by category.
 Living people in these lists are those whose atheism is relevant to their notable activities or public life, and who have publicly identified themselves as atheists.